chisophugis/lbd/source/funccall.rst

 Load incoming arguments from stack frame
 -----------------------------------------

-From last section, to support function call, we need implement the arguments pass mechanism with stack frame.
+From last section, to support function call, we need implementing the arguments pass mechanism with stack frame.
 Before do that, let's run the old version of code 6/1/Cpu0 with ch7_1.cpp and see what happen.